codingnekochan/codingnekochan/README.md

 - **Node.js, Express, PostgreSQL:** My goal is to build my first custom backend API and database with this stack to power some future apps.
 - **Vue :** Because there's no such thing as knowing too much.

-### 💻 Current Projects
-- **"Glos" - A Dictionary Web App**
-  This app goes beyond just definitions—think synonyms, antonyms, voice search, and even bookmarking features with IndexedDB.

-- **CV Generator App**
-  A straightforward project where I used React, Tailwind, html2canvas, and jsPDF to create a user-friendly tool for generating CVs.

-- **Estatein**
-  A fully responsive website for a fictional real estate company where I'm using React, Tailwind, and Framer Motion to build fun, interactive pages.

-- **"ShowDelve" - An Entertainment Web App**
-  This is where I’m learning Firebase.
-It’s a movie catalog app built with React where users can explore movies, add them to their watchlists, and even categorize lists.

-- **Bestie's Portfolio Website**
-  Collaborated on building the portfolio website for my designer best friend, where I:
-  - Set up the backend with Strapi for dynamic content updates.
-  - Integrated React components and worked on responsiveness using Tailwind CSS.

 ### ✨ My Future Plans
 - Build more full-stack applications to get comfortable with both frontend and backend development.
 - Learn Python and C.
 - Contribute to open-source projects to give back to the community and grow as a developer.
-- Secure a role where I can apply my skills, keep learning, and collaborate with a team to create awesome products.

 ### 🌍 A Little More About Me
 I’m driven by curiosity and a desire to create.
 As someone who’s making a career switch, I’m no stranger to challenges, but I see them as opportunities to grow.